corneliazy/ice_wedge_polygons/mask_rcnn/README.md

   ----via_project.json<br />

-## Processing
+## Training

 Processing is done in Google Colab.
+The dataset for training has to be uploaded in a connected Google drive folder.

 The following steps are performed:
 1. Importing and cloning repositories
 2. Installing the correct versions of libraries (oler versions of keras and tensorflow required)
-3. Configurations of training and model
+3. Configuration of training
-4. Creating Dataset class
+4. Creating dataset class
-5. Loading training and validation datasetes
+5. Loading training and validation datasets
 6. Training

+The trained model has to be saved to serve as input for prediction.

-## Results
+## Predicting

+The following steps are performed:
+1. Configuration for predicting
+2. Loading the model and weights
+3. Load image
+4. Predict bounding box and mask
+5. Display of results

 ![name-of-you-image](https://your-copied-image-address)